 Lawsuits and Disputes If you are involved in a lawsuit or a dispute, we will disclose health information about you when properly ordered to do so by a court.

-Law Enforcement We will release health information if asked to do so by a law enforcement
+Law Enforcement We will release health information requested by law enforcement if permitted by law:

-How We May Use & Disclose Health Information About You
+How We May Use and Disclose Health Information

 The following categories describe different ways that we use and disclose health information.
 For each category of uses or disclosures, we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of these categories.